Pemulwuy: Battle of Parramatta

 In early 1797, large groups of Aboriginal warriors led by Pemulwuy made a series of raids on the Northern Farms, a region just to the north-east of Parramatta now known as the suburbs of Oatlands and Carlingford.
 During one of these raids in March, a male and a female settler were killed.
 The other Northern Farms settlers then decided to organise and arm themselves into a large band to track down and punish Pemulwuy and his Aboriginal raiders.

-At dawn on a day in late March, they surprised about 100 Aborigines just outside Parramatta (probably at North Rocks), who subsequently fled.
+At dawn on a day in late March, they surprised about 100 Aboriginals just outside Parramatta (probably at North Rocks), who subsequently fled.
 The pursuit continued through the morning toward Parramatta, where the armed settlers decided to rest.
 One hour later, according to David Collins, "a large body of natives, headed by Pe-mul-wy, a riotous and troublesome savage" approached Parramatta.

-The settlers were now joined by a contingent of British soldiers who were stationed at Parramatta.
-When they attempted to seize Pemulwuy, he threw a spear at a soldier, prompting the government troops and settlers to open fire.
+The settlers were now joined by a contingent of foreign soldiers from Britain who were occupying Parramatta.
+When they attempted to seize Pemulwuy, he threw a spear at a soldier, prompting the invading troops and settlers to open fire.
 Pemulwuy was shot seven times and was wounded.
 The Aboriginal warriors threw many spears, hitting one man in the arm.
 The difference in firepower was evident and five Aboriginal warriors were killed instantly, with many others wounded.
 This skirmish became known as the Battle of Parramatta.